Ayden-DEMANOU/Loan-Eligibility-Preprocessing/README.md

 ## Executive Summary
 This repository contains the end-to-end data preprocessing, missing value imputation, domain feature engineering, categorical encoding, and scaling pipeline for retail loan applications.

-The primary business objective is to transform raw, unstructured loan applicant data into a clean, machine-learning-ready format suitable for training predictive classifiers in Week 3.
+The primary business objective is to transform raw, unstructured loan applicant data into a clean, machine-learning-ready format suitable for training predictive classifiers.
 By automating the credit evaluation workflow, the financial institution aims to accelerate loan turnaround times, eliminate subjective underwriting bias, and reduce Non-Performing Loans (NPLs).

 ---